carolynjones6/DREU/README.md

 In "myname/dreuprojecttemplate", click on "Settings" near the top right hand of the window.
 Change the repository name from "dreuprojecttemplate" to to "myname.github.io". ("myname" must match your GitHub user name exactly.)

-Scroll down til you see "GitHub pages" and choose "Master" instead of "None".
+Scroll down until you see "GitHub pages" and choose "master" instead of "None".

 If you already have a GitHub site, then you can make this a project site rather than your personal site.
+If you do, you may need to rename "master" to "gh-pages" to trigger deployment.

 ### Step 4) Customize and view your site